hodgettsp/cesR/README.md

 ------------------------------------------------------------------------

-The `cesR package` also provides a non-exhuastive dataset consisting of 21 variables with renamed columns available with the function call `get_decon()`.
+The `cesR package` also provides a non-exhaustive dataset consisting of 21 variables with renamed columns available with the function call `get_decon()`.